devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * Reboot

 ## NVIDIA Drivers
+* Only follow this if you have a NVIDIA gpu.
+Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GTX 900, 1000, 1600 and RTX 2000, 3000 series.
+Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those GPUs.
+This should be followed by Desktop and Laptop users alike.
 * `sudo dnf update -y` # to make sure you're on the latest kernel
 * Enable RPM Fusion Nvidia non-free repository and install from there
 * or alternatively